 We will only use your personal data for the purposes for which we collected it, unless we obtain your consent to use it for another purpose or where the alternative purpose is required or permitted by law without your consent.

-If you make or have made an enquiry to us via a form on our website, this service is provided by Formspree who host data in the United States.
-Dixcart has reviewed Formspree’s privacy policies and consider them to be acceptable.
+If you make or have made an enquiry to us or register to receive Dixcart UK Newsletters via a form on our website, this service is provided by Ninja Forms who host data in the United States.
+Dixcart has reviewed Ninja Forms’ privacy policies and consider them to be adequate (28.03.23).

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 How long will you use my personal data for?